zpok3/Waters-of-Life/Linux-Guide.md

 - Steam
 - Lutris
 - Proton Experimental or [Latest GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom)
-- [ProtonUp-Qt](https://flathub.org/apps/net.davidotek.pupgui2) (if you want an easy way to install and manage compatibility tools for Steam/Lutris)
+- [ProtonUp-Qt](https://flathub.org/apps/net.davidotek.pupgui2) (optional, only if you want an easy way to install and manage compatibility tools for Steam/Lutris).
 - Protontricks

 # Installation